pedrominatel/esp8266-native-ezgpio/README.md

-# ESP8266 ezio -Another way to use the SKD GPIO driver
+# ESP8266 ezio -Another way to use the SDK GPIO driver

 A easy to use driver for GPIO writen in native C for the ESP8266